mertfozzy/Real-Time-Object-Detection/README.md

 Functional Requirements :
+- First of all, the program is a desktop application.
-1. The program will detect objects from a webcam.
+- The program will detect objects from a webcam.
 Users can see the objects in a squared or circled area.
-2. The program also should work in real time.
+- The program also should work in real time.
 All detections have to be live.
+- Also, the program will be able to detect almost 80 different objects.
+My dataset will be based on YOLOv3.

-Additions
+Additions :
-1. The program will detect objects, that includes human bodies, eyes and faces.
+The program will detect objects, that includes human bodies, eyes and faces.
-2. Also, the program will be able to detect facial emotions (like smiling) in real time.
+Also, the program will be able to detect facial emotions (like smiling) in real time.
-3. The Project might have a User Interface.
-(If the time allows.)
+The Project might have a User Interface.
+(Under Development..)